microsoft/CameraTraps/detection/efficient/README.md

 #### Commit histories

+    25th commit - Update: train.py: Function to delete the saved that are accumulated over training.

     24th commit - Update: train.py: Model will be saved based on AP score in contrast to the previous rule of loss.

     23rd commit - Cleaning_Update: `train.py` : Exact number of required images will be plotted now.
 Added worst-case scenario to `num_validation_steps`.
 Added `check_args` to raise exceptions or fix args.